Moorpark, California: Government and politics

 The city government operates under a council-manager form of government.
 The Mayor is elected at-large for two-year terms, and four City Councilmembers are elected to staggered four-year terms.
 The Mayor and City Councilmember positions are non-partisan.
 Through 2018, the City Councilmembers were elected on an at-large basis.
 In April 2019, the City Council voted to transition to a district-based election system for the four City Councilmembers, beginning with the November 2020 municipal election.
 In the November 2020 election, Daniel Groff (District 2, Western Moorpark) and Dr. Antonio Castro (District 4, Downtown/Central Moorpark) became the first two Moorpark City Councilmembers elected to represent districts.

 The city government operates municipal facilities throughout the community, including the Moorpark City Library, Moorpark Active Adult Center, Arroyo Vista Recreation Center and Community Park, Ruben Castro Human Services Facility, Moorpark Public Services Facility, and the Moorpark Police Services Center, which contains offices for the Ventura County Sheriff's Office and the California Highway Patrol.
 The Ventura County Fire Department provides fire protection for Moorpark, with two fire stations in the city.

-In the California State Legislature, Moorpark is in the 27th Senate District, represented by Democrat Henry Stern, and in the 44th Assembly District, represented by Democrat Jacqui Irwin.
+In the California State Legislature, Moorpark is in the 27th Senate District, represented by Democrat Henry Stern, and in the 44nd Assembly District, represented by Democrat Jacqui Irwin.
 In the United States House of Representatives, Moorpark is represented by Democrat Julia Brownley in California's 26th congressional district.

-In October 2020, there were 23,290 registered voters in Moorpark, with 8,845 registered as Democrats (38.0%), 8,045 registered as Republicans (34.5%), 4,993 registered with no party preference (21.4%), and the remainder split among other parties.
+In February 2023, there were 23,451 registered voters in Moorpark, with 9,271 registered as Democrats (39.5%), 7,712 registered as Republicans (32.9%), 4,743 registered with no party preference (20.2%), and the remainder split among other parties.This compares to October 2020, when there were 23,290 registered voters in Moorpark, with 8,845 registered as Democrats (38.0%), 8,045 registered as Republicans (34.5%), 4,993 registered with no party preference (21.4%), and the remainder split among other parties.

 Education

-Moorpark is served by Moorpark Unified School District which includes Moorpark High School.
+Moorpark is served by Moorpark Unified School District, which includes Moorpark High School.

-Additionally, there is The High School at Moorpark College, a middle college located on the Moorpark College campus.
-In this program, students take English and Social Studies classes at the high school level and Math, Science, Foreign Language and other electives at Moorpark College to fulfill the requirements for graduation and the Associates Degree simultaneously.
+Additionally, there is The High School at Moorpark College, a high school located on the Moorpark College campus.
+In this program, students take English and Social Studies classes at the high school level and Math, Science, Foreign Language and other electives at Moorpark College to fulfill the requirements for graduation and the associate degree simultaneously.

 Moorpark College

 Moorpark is the home of Moorpark College, a public community college and part of the Ventura County Community College District.
 Moorpark College is ranked the highest among the California Community Colleges for degree completion.
-Moorpark College is also home to America's Teaching Zoo, the Charles Temple Observatory, and the Moorpark College Performing Arts Center, each used for classes and community events.
+Moorpark College is also home to The Teaching Zoo at Moorpark College, the Charles Temple Observatory, and the Moorpark College Performing Arts Center, each used for classes and community events.